-Scope of Decisions - Typically, decisions on expenditures for equipment and software to meet the computerization needs of the organization are based on the recommendations and knowledges of employees.
+Scope of Decisions - Typically, decisions on expenditures for equipment and software to meet the information needs of the organization are based on the recommendations and knowledge of employees.

-Consequence of Decisions - Inappropriate recommendations for hardware and software may impact on the timeliness of data to support organizations or the inability of users to perform office functions.
+Consequence of Decisions - Inappropriate recommendations for hardware and soft-are may impact on the timeliness of data to support organizations or the inability of user, perform office functions.